Independent Voters Alliance (hamcoOHIVA)

 Standing as an Independent/Minor Party Candidate

 This page is freely adopted from "Standing as a Natural Law Party Candidate," a Natural Law Party document written to guide persons who want to "Stand" for Public Office — Gratitude is extended to Zanna Feitler, 1998 Natural Law Party Candidate for Governor of Ohio, for allowing an edited "copy" onto these web pages.
-The advice applies equally to nonpartisan independent candidates.
+The advice applies equally to populist nonpartisan candidates.

-Standing as a nonpartisan independent or minor party candidate is a unique experience, as we take a different approach and make our own definitions of success.
+Standing as a populist nonpartisan or minor party candidate is a unique experience, as we take a different approach and make our own definitions of success.
 Just by having names on the ballot we show that these candidates have organizing power, and messages that an increasing number of people want to represent by standing for office.
 We have an even greater impact when we fill out some candidate questionnaires and talk to the press.
 When we are able to go to some candidate forums and debates, we have the opportunity to bring our messages live to the voters, and perhaps as importantly, to the other candidates.
 Because we believe in all-party government and conflict-free politics, no one can attack us.
 Because our platforms are totally backed by obvious needs for changes in government, no one can make fun of us.

 Our campaigns are light-hearted and a lot of fun, because our focus at the moment is just in getting our messages out to whatever extent the people are ready to hear, and if we get lots of votes or win a seat in the process, so much the better!
 One of the best parts of campaigning is meeting the other candidates from other parties and getting friendly with them.
 All the candidates are polite to one another in public, and even those with very different views can be cultivated on some level.
 No matter who is elected, the more candidates we have, the more chances there are for our messages to start to sink in and get implemented in government at all levels.
 (Top of Page)